Reducing Food Waste During the Holiday Season

 6. Compost food scraps: Instead of throwing out the vegetable peels, eggshells, and other food scraps from making your meal, consider composting them.
 Individual composting systems can be relatively easy and inexpensive, and provide quality inputs for garden soils.
 In 2010, San Francisco became the first U.S. city to pass legislation encouraging city-wide composting, and similar broader-scale food composting approaches have been spreading since.

 7. Create new meals: If composting is not an option for you, check out Love Food Hate Waste’s creative recipes to see if your food scraps can be used for new meals.
 Vegetable scraps and turkey carcasses can be easily boiled down for stock and soups, and bread crusts and ends can be used to make tasty homemade croutons.
+If none of these options are available, you could hire a cheap skip bins sydney service to collect all of the green garbage and maintain your property.

 8. Donate excess: Food banks and shelters gladly welcome donations of canned and dried foods, especially during the holiday season and colder months.
 The charity group Feeding America partners with over 200 local food banks across the United States, supplying food to more than 37 million people each year.
 To find a food bank near you, visit the organization’s Food Bank Locator.